 Elizabeth Brownlow | Graduate Research Assistant

-I am a second-year student in the American Culture Studies PhD program.
+I am a third-year student in the American Culture Studies PhD program.
 Prior to attending BGSU, I received my MA in English from Texas Women's University and taught First Year Composition.
-My research interests include popular television, reality television, narrative depictions of marginalized identities, and sites of contradiction between intersecting identities.
+My research interests include popular television, reality television, narrative depictions of marginalized identities, and sites of contradicting identity in Feminist movements.
 My current research explores the Bad Feminist movement as an example of modern-day issues with Feminist identity and group belonging.
-When not studying, I enjoy watching television (for both research and pleasure), baking, playing with my cat, and taking long walks while listening to podcasts.
+When not studying, I enjoy baking, playing with my cat, and taking long walks.

 - Kim Coates | Associate Professor of English

 - Thomas Edge | Lecturer of Ethnic Studies

 - Rebecca Kinney | Associate Professor School of Cultural and Critical Studies, affiliated American Culture Studies

 - Leigh-Ann Pahapill | Assistant Professor of Art, Coordinator of First Year Program